Mariners notebook: Morning meetings scrapped as COVID-19 protocols redefine spring training

 Once spring training games start, teams can “roll” the innings after pitchers reach certain number of pitches even if there is only one out.
 Some games can also go seven innings based on pitching available.
 The Mariners have 28 Cactus League games scheduled with an off day after their first game and an off day before their last game.
 That means 26 games in 26 days.

-“We tried to get that adjusted but Major League Baseball didn’t work with us kindly on that,” he said.
+“We tried to get that adjusted, but Major League Baseball didn’t work with us kindly on that,” he said.
 “We’ll get through it.
 I will be very cautious with playing time early on with our regulars.
 We have 50 days in this camp.
 We have time.
 It’s a great opportunity for young players.
 You will see a lot of our young prospects play a lot in this camp.”

 Minor league schedules announced